immkavin-ranks/kavinsde/Operating Systems/OS Notes.md

 lock and unlock

 > once a thread call mutex lock() other threads wait infinitely until the locked thread to call mutex unlock()

+condition variable:
+- consumer - producer problem
+- wait and notify based on condition

+atomic variables:  The variable is atomic because the operations required to modify it take place, from our threads’ perspective, in exactly one atomic step.